What is Insurance ?

 Insurance provides financial protection against unforeseen events and helps to mitigate financial risks.
 It can provide peace of mind and help you plan for the future.

-The amount of insurance coverage you need depends on your individual needs, such as your age, income, family size, and financial obligations.
-It is advisable to assess your needs and consult with an insurance agent or financial advisor.
+The amount of insurance coverage you need depends on your needs, such as age, income, family size, and financial obligations.
+It is advisable to assess your needs and consult an insurance agent or financial advisor.

-A premium is the amount paid by the policyholder to the insurer in exchange for the insurance coverage.
+A premium is the amount the policyholder pays to the insurer in exchange for the insurance coverage.
 The premium can be paid as a one-time payment or in regular installments.

 A deductible is the amount the policyholder must pay out of pocket before the insurance company pays for any covered expenses.
 It is typically found in health insurance and auto insurance policies.